ue22-p20/web-intro/notebooks/34-loading-javascript.md

 +++ {"slideshow": {"slide_type": "slide"}}

-## Open topic
+## open topic

 +++

-* Loading javascript is somehow tricky and is **still an open topic** because:
+* loading javascript is somehow tricky and is **still an open topic** because:
   * how network work
-  * of complex depandency that can rise in real code
+  * of complex dependency that can rise in real code
-  * typical use case module X needs module Y just like when a Python module does `import another`
+  * typical use case module X needs module Y
+    just like when a Python module does `import another`

-We will comeback late on this topic but for now stay simple
+we will come back later on this topic, but for now stay simple

 +++ {"slideshow": {"slide_type": "slide"}}

-## Simplest case
+## simplest case

 +++

-For our use case we only need to load one fragment of code
+for our use case we only need to load one fragment of code

 * where a single HTML page needs to load one JS fragment
 * there is one simple way : the `<script>` tag